 As the Scheme's investments are exclusively in cash and bond funds, with no voting rights, there was no voting activity to report.
-Engagement activity has not been requested as at the date of this Statement, given the short period of time the Scheme's funds have been invested (i.e. since January 2021), but will be requested going forward.

 Should the Investment Strategy of the Scheme (and the SIP) be amended in the future to include an element of listed equities or other assets that carry voting rights and afford fund managers the opportunity to engage with investee companies, the Trustee will work with its Investment Adviser and Investment Managers in relation to providing information regarding voting and engagement activity in future implementation statements.